-The Corporation currently has one Board member and two executives who are female.
+The Corporation currently has one Board member (17% of the Board), one executive, and one senior manager who are female.
 The Corporate Governance Committee has not considered specific levels of representation of women in its executive officer positions or on its Board in previous nominations (including a targeted number or percentage), however the Board believes diversity is key to attract the best quality individuals and to encourage the representation of women in the Corporation.
 The Corporation's focus has always been, and will continue to be, working to attract the highest quality executive officers and Board candidates with special focus on the skills, experience, character and behavioural qualities of each candidate.
 Further, through the anticipated implementation of a diversity policy, the Corporate Governance Committee and Board will consider diversity in the selection criteria of new Board members and executive officers.
-The Corporation will continue to monitor developments in the area of diversity.